 EU research project on algae-based polymers: SPLASH – Sustainable PoLymers from Algae Sugars and Hydrocarbons

-Led by Wageningen UR Food & Biobased Research, the four-year project has the goal of developing a new biobased industrial platform that uses microalgae as a raw material for the sustainable production and recovery of hydrocarbons and (exo)polysaccharides from algae, as well as their further conversion into renewable polymers.
+However, before we achieve this, a lot of research is necessary to better understand, cultivate and process microalgae, which is what we are all about in SPLASH.
+In 4.5 years of EU funded research, SPLASH will develop processes to produce and recover of hydrocarbons and (exo) polysaccharides from algae, as well as to further convert them into polymers.
 SPLASH will deliver the knowledge, tools and technology needed to establish a new industrial sector, i.e. industrial biotechnology based on algae and/or algal genes to produce polyesters and polyolefins.

-The project comprises twenty partners, of which 55% are SMEs and large enterprises and the remaining 45% are universities and research institutes.
+The project comprises twenty partners, SMEs and large enterprises as well as universities and research institutes.